aosucas499/xf86-input-mtrack/README.md

 **TapButton4** -
 Which button to emulate for four-finger tapping.
 Integer value.
 A value of 0 disables three-finger tapping.
 Defaults to 0.

+**SingleFinger** -
+Workaround for tapping.
+When enabled, a single finger will touch will result in a button1 down.
+Button1 is released whenever the finger is released, or additional fingers touch.
+In the latter case, the gesture detection starts.
+Default is off.

 **ClickTime** -
 When tapping, how much time to hold down the emulated button.
 Integer value